 It’s beginning to look a lot like Christmas, which means the Christmas goodies shall soon cover our tables and fill our kitchens.
-It is a wonderful time of year for enjoying the company of loved ones and snacking on yummy holiday-themed treats.
-Unfortunately, while you are indulging on scrumptious sweets, your teeth are under serious attack.
+It’s a wonderful time of year for enjoying the company of loved ones and snacking on yummy holiday-themed treats.
+Unfortunately, while you’re indulging on scrumptious sweets, your teeth are under serious attack.
 With all that extra sugar coating your teeth, you are much more likely to get a cavity or two during the holiday season.
-No need to worry though, here are few tips to help you keep up with your dental health during the Christmas season.
+No need to worry though, here are a few tips to help you keep up with your dental health during the Christmas season.

 The temptation to graze on snacks and sweet drinks all day long is great around the holidays.
-Who doesn’t enjoys sitting, chatting and snacking?
+Who doesn’t enjoy sitting, chatting and snacking?
 Don’t give in to this temptation!
 Your teeth will thank you later.
 Instead of munching all day, set up specific times for everyone to eat.
 You can have a meal and sugary sweet snacks during this designated time, but not after.
-This will give your mouth a chance to cleanse itself of some of the sugars you got to enjoy.
+This will give your mouth a chance to cleanse itself of some of the sugars you enjoyed.

 Tip#2 Have a Few Non-Sugar Snacks

 Set out a cheese tray or a platter of deli meats.
 Cheese returns the natural acid balance to your mouth, helping to counteract the effects of sugar on your teeth.
 Enjoy a little bit of salami or ham on a cracker instead of one more sugar cookie.
 Maybe add a veggie tray for a little crunch.
 Crunchy vegetables act as a kind of natural toothbrush.
 They help to brush away the coating that is left on your teeth after each decadent treat.
 Get creative with those healthy snacks!